Elena-Gabriela Ruse: 2025: WTA 1000 third round, first grass-court final

 Ruse defeated wildcard entrant Elsa Jacquemot, qualifier Camilla Rosatello and lucky loser Jessika Ponchet to reach the semifinals at the Rouen Open, in which she lost to top seed and eventual champion Elina Svitolina.

 She qualified for the WTA 1000 Italian Open and defeated Polina Kudermetova to make it through to the second round, where she lost to 29th seed Danielle Collins.

+In June, Ruse qualified for the grass-court Rosmalen Open and went on to reach the final, losing to third seed Elise Mertens.

+2026: WTA 500 semifinals, back to top 75

+At the Australian Open, Ruse defeated 26th seed Dayana Yastremska and Ajla Tomljanović to make it into the third round, where her run was ended by eighth seed Mirra Andreeva.
+In April at the WTA 500 Linz Open, she reached the semifinals, defeating fourth seed Jeļena Ostapenko en route, but lost to top seed and eventual champion Mirra Andreeva in the last four.

+In June at the Rosmalen Open, Ruse recorded wins over Tamara Korpatsch and, in a reversal of the previous year's final, third seed Elise Mertens to make it through to the quarterfinals, at which point she lost to eighth seed Barbora Krejčíková.

+At the WTA 500 Bad Homburg Open, she reached again the semifinals, as a qualifier, defeating top-10 player Linda Nosková en route, but lost to eventual champion, Karolína Muchová.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.